gmvi/Boop.nvim/README.md

 3. Install the boop binary: `cargo install --path .`
 4. Ensure the boop binary is in your path: `echo "asdf" | boop Rot13`
 5. (optional) Install the bash completion script into your .bashrc: `source boop-completion.bash`
-6. Source the vim file from your .vimrc: `source 'boop-prototype.vim'`
+6. Source the .vim file from your .vimrc: `source 'boop-prototype.vim'`
 7. Add bindings to your .vimrc:
 ```
 "
 " The boop pad is a scratch pad emulating some of the Boop app
-" From normal mode, press <ctrl-b> to open or focus the boop scratch pad.
+" From normal mode, press <ctrl-b> to open the boop pad (for vim, will also focus the boop pad).
 nnoremap <c-b> :BoopPad<cr>
-" If you'd rather open the boop pad vertically, add the vertical modifier
+" If you'd rather open the boop pad vertically, add the vertical modifier (only for vim; nvim uses a floating window)
 "nnoremap <c-b> :vertical BoopPad<cr>

 " From visual mode, press <ctrl-b> to run a boop script on the selection
 xnoremap <c-b> :Boop<space>
 " Or, use <ctrl-b> in visual mode to populate the boop pad with the selection
-"xnoremap <c-b> :BoopPadSelection<cr>
+"xnoremap <c-b> :BoopPadFromSelection<cr>

 " remap keys within the boop pad